-Also increase the amount of sunlight to which you expose them.
-Once plants hardened a bit and can tolerate outdoor conditions well, transplant them to their permanent setting where can enjoy the full sun.
+Also, increase the amount of direct sunlight to which you expose them.
+Once plants harden a bit and can tolerate outdoor conditions well, transplant them to their permanent setting where they can enjoy the full sun.

-For best results, you should establish your butterfly weed garden in full sun.
+For the best milkweed plant care results, you should establish your orange butterfly plant garden in full sun.
 Be sure to choose the location carefully since plants grow very long tap roots.

-Once established, moving them proves very difficult, and moving them tends to kill them.
+Once established, moving them proves very difficult, which tends to kill them.

 Although this hardy native plant grows well in a wide variety of soils, the soil you provide needs good drainage.